 Keeping your beta restricted is like making sure everyone at a wedding is an invited guest.
 Some people you want there, others are invited out of necessity, and a few folks sneak in with the catering truck.

 Intercom gives us a daily snapshot of recent activity and signups, so we know immediately who’s at the party.
-Intercom uses our contact API to turn partial contact information into complete social profiles, so we can see public pictures, names, and social profiles of users instead of just email addresses.
+Intercom uses our Person API to turn partial contact information into complete social profiles, so we can see public pictures, names, and social profiles of users instead of just email addresses.